Search results

 Archaeology and History

 Studying Archaeology is ideal if you’re fascinated by both the ancient and more recent past and if you want to explore and investigate the material remains of previous societies and cultures.
-It will allow you to get hands-on with the past and explore civilisations and people from throughout history, in a practical and interesting way. -
+It will allow you to get hands-on with the past and explore civilisations and people from throughout history, in a practical and interesting way.
+If you don’t have, or don’t think you will attain the normal tariff points for studying at Lincoln Bishop, click here to view the Foundation Year version of this course. -

 English and History